 - Small Equipment Grants (SEG) supports research equipment for individual researchers or small teams

 For more information, including project highlights, see the:

 The RCP uses a cost-shared funding approach to provide up to 40% of the total eligible project costs for successful applications, enabling projects to leverage support from the CFI and other sources.

 All submissions to the RCP must adhere to the CFI Policy and Program Guide with respect to eligibility criteria, application processes and related requirements.

 The RCP adheres to the CFI’s applicant eligibility guidelines.
 Accordingly, RCP streams are limited to institutions approved as CFI-eligible.
 Please refer to the CFI Policy and Program Guide for details.

-In order to be eligible for support, projects' proponents need a plan in place for securing the balance of project costs from eligible funding sources.
+To be eligible for support, projects' proponents need a plan in place for securing the balance of project costs from eligible funding sources.

-The RCP primarily aims at leveraging those CFI awards that support Alberta priorities.
+The RCP primarily aims at leveraging CFI awards that support Alberta priorities.
 The project scope, budget, and funding sources must be identical in the submissions to the CFI and to the RCP.

 Accordingly, the RCP considers any of the following as possible sources of partner contributions: